A Complete Guide To Buying a House in Dubai For Expats - Prices & Process

 Can I get residency if I buy property in Dubai?

 There is no automatic process that allows you to buy a house in Dubai and get a visa in return.
-There are some other requirements you need to fulfill first.
+There are some other requirements you need to fulfil first.
 The property you bought should be worth at least AED 1 million or move before you can start obtaining your visa.
 The investment needs to be on complete freehold properties, as well.

 The Dubai government has also recently announced a 5-year residency visa for investors who make real estate investments of at least AED 5 million and a 10-year residency visa for investors who make real estate investments of at least AED 10 million, along with investments in other sectors.